The Enduring Legacy of the Samurai in Modern Japanese Business Culture

 The Samurai and the Bushido Code: A Foundation of Values

 When the samurai class was officially dissolved in the 1870s, their values did not disappear.
 They were absorbed into the broader Japanese culture, particularly through education and the emerging corporate world.
 The first modern business leaders—many of whom were former samurai—consciously applied bushido principles to commerce.
+For example, the founders of Mitsubishi, Mitsui, and Sumitomo all came from samurai backgrounds and explicitly modeled their business practices on warrior codes.
 As a result, the spirit of the warrior found a new home in the boardroom and the factory floor.
+The transition from feudal warrior to corporate employee was not a break with the past, but a transformation of the same underlying values into a new economic context.

 Core Bushido Virtues and Their Corporate Manifestations